MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-14-azure-az-context.md

 # Overview

-I've been using Azure a lot again recently, working with different subscriptions in my work and and personal accounts.
-To do this with PowerShell AZ module, you use the Connect-AZAccount to authenticate with the Azure environment.
+I've been using Azure a lot again recently, working with different subscriptions in my work and personal accounts.
+To do this with [PowerShell AZ module], you use the Connect-AZAccount to authenticate with the Azure environment.
 You can use the AZContext cmdlets to manage which environment and subscription you are running your commands against.

-I'll run through my workflow of setting up the different contexts to work with different subscriptions in different accounts, and exporting them so they can be loaded again in the future.
+I'll run through my workflow of setting up the contexts to work with different subscriptions in different accounts, and exporting them so they can be loaded again in the future.

 ## Connect-AzAccount